ftrejo2013/Class_Portfolio/README.md

 # Class_Portfolio
-Portfolio for class assignments for CS4375.004 Intro to Machine Learning
+Portfolio for class assignments for CS4375.004 Intro to Machine Learning with Professor Karen Mazidi

 ## Assignment 1
 Short essay about the Overview of ML